physician assistant in work setting

 School of Health Sciences & Education

-Starting the MPA as a Graduate Student
+Starting the MPAS as a Graduate Student

 Saint Francis University's Master of Physician Assistant Science program accepts a limited number of graduate students into the program each year.
 Applications from candidates holding a baccalaureate (bachelor's) degree with the necessary prerequisite coursework will be reviewed based on space availability and the quality of the applicant.